therealgliz/blooket-hacks/README.md

 # blooket-hack

 Hell i'm actually gliz who created the blooket hacks.
-I got the repo from the guy who was impersonating me.
+I got the repo from the guy who was impersonating me. discord server: https://discord.gg/Nj9Zs5VtFp

 I will actually be posting the real unobfuscated code I've made before I got the cease and desist.